ArefkhattabGit/audio_player_plus/README.md

 # 🎧 AudioPlayerPlusPlugin

-A customizable Flutter audio player widget using [`audioplayers`](https://pub.dev/packages/audioplayers), designed to be reusable, flexible, and easy to integrate in list views with automatic stop/play management.
+A customizable Flutter audio player widget designed to be reusable, flexible, and easy to integrate in list views with automatic stop/play management.

 ---